South Stoneham House: Dereliction, restoration and redevelopment proposals from 2005

 A 2007 promotional leaflet revealed that architecture firm Poole Philips had recently completed a design for the "restoration and enhancement" of South Stoneham House to be used as a conference centre.
 The design combined the historical original house with "a modern glass structure".

-By 2011 the western part of the house (the end closest to the 1960s extension) had been water damaged leading to a substantial dry rot infestation.
+These plans were not progressed and in 2009 the house was boarded up.
+In June 2011 an Archaeological Survey was carried out on behalf of the University for a Historic Building Record.
+It found damp and substantial dry rot infestation in part of the house.
 To remedy this several of the original timber lintels, wooden wall panelling, plasterwork and some steps from the staircase had all been removed and it was planned to remove the entire staircase from the house.
 The lintels were to be replaced with new wood and the walls were to be replastered.
+Other works needed were repairs to external windows, exterior brickwork and pointing.

 The tower was shrouded in scaffolding in the autumn of 2012, with over 120 tonnes of materials being used to cover the structure.

 In July 2013 the University requested Nicholas Hare Architects to assess the site's suitability for a student housing development, resulting in proposals to build accommodation incorporating 393 en-suite student bed spaces.
 Planning consultants Luken Beck conducted a planning appraisal in 2015.

 The University put the site up for sale on a long leasehold basis in 2015, with the sales literature describing the property as a "large, underdeveloped site extending to 6.37 acres (2.58 hectares) in a highly attractive landscaped setting" and featuring an image depicting new blocks of student accommodation in place of the tower and on the opposite side of the original house.
 The literature indicated the site was "allocated for student accommodation use within the UDP with potential for 393 ensuite, purpose built bed spaces" and made no mention of the previous conference centre plans.

-The University confirmed in November 2017 that the attempts to sell the property in 2015 had failed, and the institution was continuing to explore various options.
-The leader of Southampton City Council revealed that the scaffolding and netting erected around the tower in 2012 were costing the University over £100,000 per year.
+The site failed to find a buyer and the University said that it was continuing to explore various options and would like to bring the House back into use.